What is Barbacoa Style?

 Slow Cooker Method

-• Marinate the meat overnight for enhanced flavor.
+• Marinate overnight for maximum flavor.

 Time to Eat: Barbacoa Style